Rocco-Gossmann/go_routerutils/README.md

 ### `StatCatResponder`

 A ServeMux-HandlerFunc, that combines multiple static files into one response.
-This function is meant to reduce the amout of calls, the client needs to make for calling multiple static Javascript or CSS files.
+This function is meant to reduce the amount of calls, that the client needs to make for calling multiple static Javascript or CSS files.

 ```go